-Taxes charged to private landfill operators to help drive waste away from landfill towards environmentally preferable disposal alternatives, such as reuse, recycling, and composting.
+Landfill taxes are charged to private landfill operators to help drive waste away from landfills and towards environmentally preferable disposal alternatives, such as reuse, recycling, and composting.

 KEY CONSIDERATIONS: While it is well documented that countries with high landfill taxes tend to have lower landfill rates, affordable landfill alternatives must be available in order to prevent open dumping into nature.

 Landfills fall at the bottom of the waste hierarchy, disposal only as a last resort.
 However, of the estimated 8.3 billion metric tons of plastic that has been produced to date, 6.3 billion metric tons has become plastic waste, the vast majority—79 percent—is accumulating in landfills or sloughing off in the natural environment as litter.
 Only nine percent of plastics ever produced has been recycled.
 If present trends continue, by 2050, there will be 12 billion metric tons of plastic in landfills.

 The Landfill Tax is an environmental tax paid on top of normal landfill rates by any company, local authority or other organization that wishes to dispose of waste in a landfill.
 It is intended to encourage alternative means of waste disposal, such as recycling, by reflecting the environmental costs of landfill use more accurately in its price.
 Landfill operators are liable for the tax – but the costs are passed on to users as higher prices.